Cizlin/InfiniteHiddenItemViewer/README.md

 - This script will not work if you want to view every cosmetic in the API while connected to the internet.

 ### ShowAllHiddenItemsOnline.py
-This script lets you view all hidden items at all times, even when online, until the next API update is downloaded.
+This script lets you view all hidden items (with cacheable ETags) at all times, even when online, until the next API update is downloaded.
 - Does everything that ShowAllHiddenItems.py does but also modifies customization item files in the working cache directory.
 These files are prioritized over the default cache files when the game is online.
 - Executing this script requires an internet connection and the installation of the Python requests library, but it will work when launching the game online.